 Centre for Advanced Spatial Analysis (CASA), University College London

 Discussant: Joseph Ferreira Jr., Dept. Urban Studies & Planning, MIT

 Host: Fac.
 Arquitectura, Universidade de lisboa, PhD e-Planning courses on:

 "Artificial Intelligence in Planning"

-In this talk, I will outline the digital revolution in terms of computation and how this is changing the form and structure of cities.
-I will focus on the difference between the high and low frequency city, with the high frequency city dealing with what takes place in cities over very short periods of time in contrast to the low frequency city which deal with how cities change over years, decades and even centuries.
+In this talk, I outline the digital revolution in terms of computation and how this is changing the form and structure of cities.
+I focus on the difference between the high and low frequency city, with the high frequency city dealing with what takes place in cities over very short periods of time in contrast to the low frequency city which deal with how cities change over years, decades and even centuries.
 Computation is being embedded into the contemporary city and this is leading to the acquisition of real time data that enables to control and manage functions and activities in cities in near real time itself.

-This enables us to build models of cities at many levels of abstraction and in this talk I will examine three different types: models for the real time control of buildings, models of transit systems that generate big data in real time which leads to management over longer time periods, and more abstract online models of how cities function which enable us to predict and plan for long term change.
-I will introduce a number of key ideas that are relevant to the smart city, particularly the idea of the "digital twin", the notion of "big data", and the role of "artificial intelligence" in manipulating models and their data to generate the intelligent design of sustainable cities.
+This enables us to build models of cities at many levels of abstraction and in this talk I examine three different types: models for the real time control of buildings, models of transit systems that generate big data in real time which leads to management over longer time periods, and more abstract online models of how cities function which enable us to predict and plan for long term change.
+I introduce a number of key ideas that are relevant to the smart city, particularly the idea of the "digital twin", the notion of "big data", and the role of "artificial intelligence" in manipulating models and their data to generate the intelligent design of sustainable cities.